 - Drowning.
 If you have a seizure while swimming or bathing, you're at risk of accidental drowning.

 - Car accidents.
-A seizure that causes either loss of awareness or control can be dangerous if you're driving a car or operating other equipment.
+A seizure that causes loss of awareness or the inability to control a vehicle while conscious can be dangerous.